 Hairspray and aerosol spray cans contain very toxic chemicals that become gas when released into the atmosphere and cause air pollution.
 As these gases rise up they can cause harmful effects to the ozone layer, which in turn causes an increase of UV-B light that causes global warming on earth.

 The ingredients found in hairspray and aerosol spray cans are extremely flammable therefore when used there is a high risk of combustion.
 Combustion causes the release of these harmful gases into the atmosphere therefore continuously degrading the ozone layer, causing an increase in UV-B light.

 What health hazards does hair spray cause to humans?

 Hairspray gives off many harmful chemicals when released into the atmosphere.
 The chemical that causes concern for most is called Propane, which is a toxic gas that can cause damage to both the central nervous system, and respiratory organs.

 Propanediol is another chemical found in hairspray and aerosol spray cans that causes irritation to the skin and eyes.
 Some other common chemicals found in aerosol spray cans are Butane, Isobutane, A-pinene, and D-limonene.

 Chemicals of Concern:

-- Propane: Toxic gas, Can cause irritation of the eyes and respiratory organs, Can also cause central nervous system disorders.
+- Propane: Toxic gas that can irritate the eyes and respiratory organs and can also cause central nervous system disorders.